peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.Builder.md

 Irrelevant for content dispositions; will be removed in the future.
  Irrelevant for content dispositions; will be removed in the future.
 * `DispositionBuilder RemoveParameter​(java.lang.String name)`<br>
- Deprecated.
  Removes a parameter from this content disposition.
 * `void setDispositionType​(java.lang.String value)`<br>
- Deprecated.
 * `DispositionBuilder SetDispositionType​(java.lang.String str)`<br>
- Deprecated.
  Sets the disposition type, such as "inline".
 * `DispositionBuilder SetParameter​(java.lang.String name,
             java.lang.String value)`<br>
- Deprecated.
  Sets a parameter of this content disposition.
 * `ContentDisposition ToDisposition()`<br>
- Deprecated.
  Converts this object to an immutable ContentDisposition object.
 * `java.lang.String toString()`<br>
- Deprecated.
  Converts this object to a text string.

 ## Constructors

-* `DispositionBuilder() DispositionBuilder`<br>
+* `Builder() DispositionBuilder`<br>
- Deprecated.
  Initializes a new instance of the DispositionBuilder class using the disposition type "attachment" .
-* `DispositionBuilder​(ContentDisposition mt) DispositionBuilder`<br>
+* `Builder​(ContentDisposition mt) DispositionBuilder`<br>
- Deprecated.
  Initializes a new instance of the DispositionBuilder class using the data from the given content disposition.
-* `DispositionBuilder​(java.lang.String type) DispositionBuilder`<br>
+* `Builder​(java.lang.String type)`<br>
- Deprecated.
-Initializes a new instance of the DispositionBuilder class using the given disposition type.
+ Initializes a new instance of the {@link com.upokecenter.mail.ContentDisposition.getBuilder()} class using the given disposition type.

 ## Method Details

-### DispositionBuilder
+### Builder
-    public DispositionBuilder()
+    public Builder()
-Deprecated.
+Initializes a new instance of the <code>DispositionBuilder</code> class using the disposition type "attachment" .
-### DispositionBuilder
+### Builder
-    public DispositionBuilder​(ContentDisposition mt)
+    public Builder​(ContentDisposition mt)
-Deprecated.
+Initializes a new instance of the <code>DispositionBuilder</code> class using the data from the given content disposition.

 **Parameters:**